Nanakuma Line: Fukuoka Airport extension

 On 21 November 2022, Fukuoka mayor Sōichirō Takashima announced plans to extend the Nanakuma line to Fukuoka Airport.
-The extension is expected to head east from the (future) terminus at Hakata Station and run for around 3.0 km to the international terminal at the airport.
+The extension is expected to head east from the terminus at Hakata Station and run for around 3.0 km to the international terminal at the airport.
 Currently, the domestic terminal at Fukuoka Airport is served by the Kūkō Line on the subway network.
 However, the international terminal lacks a rail connection.
 A free shuttle bus currently connects the two terminals.

-Rolling Stock
+Rolling stock

 The line currently employs four-car long 3000 series trains purchased in 2005 for the start of revenue service.
 There are 17 sets accounting for 68 cars.